ho4040/depend/README.md

 ![screenshot](https://i.imgur.com/UMlgpoU.png)

-Depend is tool for node graph editing like _Free mind._ it is inspaired by _Free mind_ but little bit different.
+Depend is tool for node graph editing like _Free mind.

 the main purpose of this is editing __dependency graphs__.